sst/guide/_examples/how-to-use-postgresql-in-your-serverless-app.md

 ![successful-migration-output](/assets/examples/rest-api-postgresql/successful-migration-output.png)

-You should see the empty table with column names.
+You should see the table with 1 row .

 ## Test our API